Seeing a doctor

 Appointment costs

-If you’re insured with any other private insurer, or you have a reciprocal health agreement, you will be charged on the day and provided with a receipt which you can forward to your insurance company for reimbursement.
+If you’re insured with any other private insurer, or you have a reciprocal health agreement, you will be charged on the day and provided with a receipt you can forward to your insurance company for reimbursement.

 Other costs